modrinth/docs/docs/modpacks/playing_modpacks.md

 ![Drag'n'Drop](../../static/img/tutorial/xmcl-modrinth-drag-drop.png)

-Once you import the modpack.
-You can find it in the `Modpack` tab in the sidebar.
+Once you imported the modpack, you can find it in the `Modpack` tab in the sidebar.

 ![Modpack](../../static/img/tutorial/xmcl-modrinth-modpack.png)

-You can click the `+` button to initiate the instance create dialog and create the instance of that modpack.
+You can click the `+` button to initiate the instance creation dialog and create the instance of the modpack.